codegarden13/Computer-UsageDensity/README.md

 # Enumerate Workplace - Usage
-Purpose: Get a dataset about each windows machine's usage in an  organisation.
+Get data about each windows machine's usage in an organisation.

 - Who used this computer during this year.
 - When did each of this users use this client last time.
 - Timespan (daycount) between first and last usage over all profiles which have been active this year.
-- The "Magic Factor"
+- "Magic Factor" - result of profile changes in the usage timespan: Count of using users, count of usage days over all days for the queried timespan.

 ## Sidenotes
 - Timestamp-Test are going against lastwritetime property of each user's profile.